-I am learning to swim but all the techniques offered involve head under water positions, and coming up to breath. i am on lesson four of eight lessons.
+I am learning to swim, but all the techniques involve head underwater positions and coming up to breathe.
+I am on lesson four of eight lessons.

-I can do freestyle and struggle with doggie paddle.
-I want to swim because I am now in a country where there are hotels and pools every where and the most common social situation is to be at a pool.
-When I am with friends it is embarrassing because I cannot swim.
+I can do freestyle and struggle with a doggie paddle.
+I want to swim because I am now in a country where there are hotels and pools everywhere, and the most common social situation is to be at a pool.
+It isn't very comfortable when I am with friends because I cannot swim.

-Also, I want to be able to just be in the water like they are without sinking...
-I cannot be with my head under water all the time when I am with them!!!
+Also, I want to be in the water like they are without sinking...
+I cannot be with my head underwater all the time when I am with them!!!

 Click on a link for more information.

-The fact that you are having swimming lessons tells me that you have tried it and the fact you can do freestyle tells me that you have been successful at it.
+The fact that you are having swimming lessons tells me that you have tried it and that you can do freestyle tells me that you have been successful at it.

-However you have clearly made the choice that swimming with your face submerged is not for you.
+However you have chosen that swimming with your face submerged is not for you.

 The swimming stroke you need to learn is breaststroke.
 Although nearly all breaststroke swimming guides (including mine) will teach you to swim the stroke with your face submerged between breaths, it does not mean you have to swim it this way.

-Once you have mastered the leg kick, the arm action and the timing and coordination, you will easily be able to swim with your head above the water.
+Once you have mastered the leg kick, arm action, timing, and coordination, you can easily swim with your head above the water.

-A powerful leg kick action and a relaxed glide will let you swim relatively long distances without needing to put your face or head into the water.
+A powerful leg kick action and a relaxed glide will let you swim relatively long distances without putting your face or head into the water.